 - 2.5.1.
 Applicants to GCNYC will use the online form, which can be found here. - 2.5.2.
 Please collect all the relevant application materials below before beginning the online application.
-To be considered for admission to GCNYC, students must submit the following: - i.
+To be considered for admission to GCNYC, students must submit the following: - 2.5.3. - i.
 Online Application: Click the link above to start the application process. - ii.
 Résumé: Submit an up-to-date résumé or curricular vitae for the Admissions Team to review. - iii.
 Post-Secondary Institution Transcripts: Glasgow Caledonian New York College requires all post-secondary school transcripts for admission.
 Unofficial transcripts are allowed for application review, but official transcripts must be submitted upon admittance into a master's program.
-If your degree is from an institution outside the United States, the Admissions Team requires you to submit translated and evaluated post-secondary credentials.
-GCNYC recommends utilizing World Education Services, Inc. (WES), a third-party verification agency for a course-by-course evaluation for admission consideration.
-Other evaluation services will also be accepted for review.
+If your degree is from an institution outside the United States, you must submit an official evaluation of post-secondary credentials from a NACES-approved agency, demonstrating U.S. bachelor's degree equivalency.
 The Admissions Team will use the evaluation provided to determine if the degree is the equivalent of a four-year bachelor's degree.
-Official, translated and evaluated transcripts must be sent via courier or brought in person upon arrival to the College. - iv.
+Official, translated and evaluated transcripts must be sent electronically, via courier or brought in person upon arrival to the College. - iv.
 Statement of Purpose: Please follow the instructions and answer the questions asked in your specific degree application.
 There is a 750-word maximum. - v.
 Two Letters of Recommendation (Optional): If you decide to submit letters, please have your recommenders complete them on official letterhead and include your name and program of interest.